snggeng/RH-hashmap/readme.md

 * https://probablydance.com/2017/02/26/i-wrote-the-fastest-hashtable/

 ## Spec
-We implement ut fixed-size hash map using only primitive types, with no dependencies on any external libraries.
+We implement our fixed-size hash map using only primitive types, with no dependencies on any external libraries.
 Usage of the HashMap class in JS is for benchmarking purposes only.

 ### Methods
 `constructor(size)`: return an instance of the class with pre-allocated space for the given number of objects.